chargetrip/examples/elevation-plot/README.md

-# Get an elevation profile about your route with the Chargetrip API
+# Get an elevation profile of your route with the Chargetrip API

 This tutorial expands on the route example.
 It will not only show a route on a map but also display journey specifications, and elevation levels: